Canonical situation of the Society of Saint Pius X: Sanctions at the diocesan level

 In 1991, Bishop Joseph Ferrario of the Diocese of Honolulu declared that six adherents of the SSPX movement were excommunicated for, among other things, procuring the services of SSPX bishop Richard Williamson to illicitly administer confirmation.
 They sought hierarchical recourse from the Holy See to reverse the decree.
 The Holy See found in a review of the case that the submitted facts of the case were not formal schismatic acts, so the decree lacked foundation under the cited canons and was therefore invalid.

 In 1996, Bishop Fabian Bruskewitz (one of the first American bishops to allow the traditional Mass after the Novus Ordo mass became widespread) of the Diocese of Lincoln, Nebraska, issued a warning that Catholics within the diocese who are "members" of the SSPX incur excommunication.
 He included them with other groups such as those who campaign for abortion.
 (Note: The 12 organizations which are "incompatible with the Catholic Faith" that Bruskewitz named include the SSPX, Planned Parenthood, Hemlock Society, Call to Action, Catholics for a Free Choice, and masonic organizations.)
-In correspondence with the SSPX he described them as a “non-Catholic cult” and “sect”.
+In correspondence with the SSPX he described them as a "non-Catholic cult" and "sect".

 In 2014, Bishop Marcello Semeraro of the Diocese of Albano, Italy, issued a warning that Catholics within that diocese would incur excommunication for attending SSPX Masses or receiving sacraments from SSPX priests "because the society has no canonical status".

-SSPX and Holy See's view
+SSPX and Holy See's views on jurisdiction

-Absolution of sins and assistance at marriage

 To absolve sins licitly, a priest must be given the faculty to do so, a faculty that, normally, only the local bishop can give.
 Similarly, in normal circumstances a marriage can be contracted validly only in the presence of the local bishop or the parish priest or of a priest or deacon delegated by one of these.
-To overcome this difficulty, the SSPX argues that absolution and marriage under its auspices are valid, because of its interpretation of canon law.

-In a letter dated 23 May 2008, the PCED stated: